Introduction

 3. Inconsistent Training

 If staff don’t know the product, they won’t sell it.
 Invest in a quick weekly training refresher.
-Use a script that feels natural.
+Use a script that feels natural, but also answer common questions.
+Role-play objections.

 4. Ignoring the Morning Rush